Water demand management overview

 At its heart, demand management is about forecasting demand for goods and services and planning how that demand will be met.
 In many applications, demand management is also increasingly about reducing or moderating demand (e.g. water, energy, acute clinical health services, etc.).
 In energy demand management, for example, the offer of cheaper off-peak energy tariffs is a common method for shifting energy demand away from peak periods and towards periods when there is surplus energy available.

 Water demand management depends on a better understanding of exactly how much water different users are using for different purposes (the quantitative challenge) and on users' decision-making processes (the qualitative challenge).
-With these sorts of data it is possible to create policies, at utility scale (usually a city-region) or national scale (government), to promote reductions in user demand.
-If skilfully done, such policies can address supply-demand imbalances by reducing demand to available supply, though the risk of negative impacts on utilities, consumers and the environment are all too real.
+With these sorts of data it is possible to create policies, at a utility-scale (usually a city-region) or national scale (government), to promote reductions in user demand.
+If skillfully done, such policies can address supply-demand imbalances by reducing demand to available supply, though the risk of negative impacts on utilities, consumers and the environment are all too real.
 There are three basic approaches to water demand management policy and one key challenge, all of which are discussed below with reference to the key sectors where water demand management is practiced: domestic, agricultural and industrial.

 Water demand management refers to a set of strategies and measures aimed at optimizing water usage, reducing water waste, and ensuring the sustainability of water resources.
 It involves implementing practices and policies that promote efficient water use, conservation, and the equitable distribution of water among various sectors and users.